-There seem to be rather a lot of places in France where your mobile won’t receive a signal and you can’t make or receive calls but phone masts are going up at an alarming rate in an attempt to improve signals.
+There seem to be rather a lot of places in France where your mobile won’t receive a signal, especially in rural places.
+But phone masts are going up at an alarming rate in an attempt to improve signals.

-The three mobile telephone providers in France are:
+The several mobile telephone providers in France Three of the biggest are: